UCI race classifications: Road racing

 For example, a race rated 1.1 equates to a one-day, category 1 race.
 A race classification ‘U’ (e.g. 2.2U) denotes an U-23 race and ‘NCup’ (e.g. 1.NCup) a Nations Cup race involving national teams or ‘mixed teams’.
+While U23 riders are 19-22 years of age, "Juniors" are 17 or 18.

 Mountain biking

 The mountain bike discipline includes the following events comprising the formats listed below:

 Cyclo-cross

 All cyclo-cross races are identified by the code 'C'.
 Again, no decimal point is used in the written form of the classifications.